2018 Toyota Tundra Buyer's Guide

-The Toyota of Full-size Trucks
+The Toyota of Full-Size Trucks

 If you're one of the Big Three (Ford, General Motors and Chrysler), you don't have much trouble moving your full-size truck offering thanks to the cult-like following you've built up over the last five decades.
-What if you're not one of the aforementioned Detroit-based automakers though?
+What if you're not one of the aforementioned Detroit-based automakers, though?
 Toyota is in the latter group but many people may not know that the Tundra is, in fact, built right here in the United States.
-Toyota Motor Manufacturing, Texas was established back in 2003 and today manufactures both the full-size Tundra and midsize Tacoma trucks.
+Toyota Motor Manufacturing, Texas was established back in 2003 and today manufactures both the full-size Toyota Tundra and midsize Tacoma trucks.

 Build and Price

 2018 Toyota Tundra sticker prices start at just over $32,000 -- for the only 1/2-ton that comes standard with a V8 -- and top out at over $53,000.
 Build and price your own 2018 Toyota Tundra right here at KBB.com to unlock Fair Purchase Price, 5-Year Cost to Own and more.

 KBB.com visitor and Tundra owner Bearcat offers this opinion of the Toyota's half-ton truck: "A good truck that can handle a 20 foot gooseneck trailer with ease.
 Fuel mileage must be improved to compete with the competition.
 4WD is easy to engage and disengage.
 The best feature of the truck is its ride; a smooth comfortable ride better than many automobiles."
 Read more consumer reviews of the Toyota Tundra.

 There are six excellent 1/2-ton trucks out there.
 The Tundra is a strong choice, but that doesn't mean it's the best one for you.
 Check out our Pickup Truck Buyer's Guide to get a good look at all the trucks on the market.

 Photo Gallery: Exterior, Interior and Details